 Should wood fence panels touch the ground?
 ProMatcher,Answer: Never Explanation: The bottoms rot out and then the boards are no good so if you want to have something on the ground put a rot board on the bottom

-- how to build a composite pergola
+- how to build a garden fence

-- how to make curved wood benches on a deck
+- how to make a decking floor

-- build a curved planter in hong kong
+- build a square planter

 - how to attach lattice to a carport